Anonymization of personal data: a practical guide

 The guideline describes four central application classes:

-- Anonymization as deletion: Replacement of the deletion of personal data by anonymization, for example in the case of application data after completion of a selection procedure.
+• Anonymization as Deletion: Replacement of the Deletion of personal data by Anonymizationfor example, in the case of application data after the conclusion of a selection procedure.

-- Disclosure of anonymized data: Salary benchmarks or sales data that can be passed on in a legally secure manner after anonymization are described as examples.
+• Disclosure of anonymized data: Salary benchmarks or sales data are described by way of example, which are calculated according to Anonymization can be passed on in a legally secure manner.

-- Anonymization for software tests: Synthetic data ensures that tests can be carried out without access to real personal data.
+• Anonymization for software tests: Synthetic data ensure that tests can be performed without access to real personal data can be carried out.

 Anonymization offers companies and institutions the opportunity to use data efficiently and in a legally compliant manner.
 The data protection foundation's practical guide shows that this is not only a technical challenge, but also a legal and organizational one.
-Those responsible must not only carefully plan and implement anonymization processes, but also be able to prove that the measures meet the high requirements of the GDPR.
+Responsible persons must not only carefully plan and implement anonymization processes, but must also be able to demonstrate that the measures meet the high requirements of the GDPR are sufficient.

-The clear distinction between anonymization and pseudonymization is crucial in order to minimize legal risks and at the same time exploit the full potential of the data.
+The clear separation between Anonymization and Pseudonymization is crucial in order to minimize legal risks and at the same time exploit the full potential of the data.